retrocomputacion/retrobbs/readme.md

 ---
 # 4 Common modules
-Located inside the \<common\> directory you'll find modules which integrate what could be called the BBS' API.
+Located inside the \<common\> directory you'll find modules which implement what could be called the BBS' API.
 The use of some of these modules is mandatory when writing a new plug-in.

 ## common.audio - Audio/SID streaming: